 This CERP has been organized in a modular framework.
-The plan structure ensures minimal duplication between emergency plans and departmental EOPs incorporating a combination of pre-existing emergency plan documentation and existing EOPs into the modular format.
-The plan structure is interconnected through the following three primary sections:
+The plan structure ensures minimal duplication between emergency plans and departmental EOPs incorporating a combination of pre-existing emergency plan documentation and existing EOPs into the

 - 1. Introduction

 - 2. Concept of Operations (Core Plan)

 - 3. Annexes